MatthieuL78/mario_like/readme.md

 ### Overview

 This class manages the background and the tilesets.
 We parse a JSON file to get the tileset.
 The mapping for tileset use a matrix to add each elements where it has to be.

+### Initialize

+* We get the tile image
+* We get the tile matrix from the JSON, we get the data in a array
+* We get the background image, there is no collision between the element of the background and the character

+### draw

+We loop into the tile array to get every element we have to add in the map.
+The loop write every column of a row, when it's done it switchs into the next row.

+### Scrolling

+...